Central

 5 Connaught Rd., Central

-The suites here have an elegant and modern Chinese look to them, with huge windows that open up onto a balcony that wraps around the entire space.
+The suites here have an elegant and modern look to them, with huge windows that open up onto a balcony that wraps around the entire space.
 The views from all the way up there are incredible.
-The massive bathrooms have both a huge jacuzzi and a steam room.
 Non-suite guestrooms are all similarly decorated with Chinese antiques and modern furniture.
-And while you may not want to leave the confines of your room, there are ten restaurants and bars in the Mandarin Hotel to work your way through, including the M Bar, which is one of the more trendy places to go out.
+And while you may not want to leave the confines of your room, there are ten restaurants and bars in the Mandarin Hotel to work your way through.